Ex-chief: Dallas cop kept on job to not tip him off to probe - WTMJ

 DALLAS (AP) — The Dallas Police Department allowed an officer to continue patrolling for more than a year while investigating whether he ordered two people to be killed because it didn’t want to tip him off, the city’s former police chief said.

-Former Police Chief U. Renee Hall, who left the department at the end of 2020, told The Dallas Morning News that the decision not to place Officer Bryan Riser on leave was made in conjunction with federal law enforcement and the Dallas County district attorney’s office.
+U. Renee Hall, who left the department at the end of 2020, said in a statement posted on Twitter late Thursday that police investigators, in collaboration with the FBI, recommended not placing Officer Bryan Riser on administrative leave after he was identified as a person of interest in 2019.

-“Doing anything different, we may not have been able to bring justice to the families,” she said.
+“Taking that action could have compromised the investigation.
+If Riser had known he was a person-of-interest, DPD might not have been able to bring justice to the families,” Hall said.

-Riser, 36, was arrested Thursday on two counts of capital murder and taken to the Dallas County Jail, where he was being held Friday on $5 million bond after a court appearance Thursday night.
+Hall’s explanation came hours after Riser, 36, was arrested on two counts of capital murder.
+Riser was being held Friday on $5 million bond after a court appearance Thursday night.

 Court records don’t list an attorney for Riser, who told the court he would hire one.

 Three men were charged with capital murder in the killing of Saenz: Kevin Kidd, Emmanuel Kilpatrick and Jermon Simmons.
 Kilpatrick is serving life in prison for the killings of a father and son.
-Kidd and Simmons remain in Dallas County jail on capital murder charges stemming from the killings of Saenz and the father and son.
+Kidd and Simmons are jailed on capital murder charges stemming from the killings of Saenz and the father and son.
 Simmons is also charged in another death.

 One of the men charged with Saenz’s killing told police that he and Riser were involved in burglaries when they were young, according to an affidavit for Riser’s arrest that doesn’t identify the man by name.

-More recently, Riser and the man allegedly hatched a plan to rob drug stash houses, but they didn’t follow through with it.
-Instead, the man told investigators that Riser offered to pay him a total of $9,500 to kidnap and kill Douglas and later Saenz, according to the affidavit.
+More recently, Riser and the man allegedly hatched a plan to rob drug stash houses, but they didn’t follow through with it, according to the affidavit.
+Instead, the man told investigators that Riser offered to pay him a total of $9,500 to kidnap and kill Douglas and later Saenz, the affidavit says.

 The affidavit states that Riser told the hired killer that Saenz was an “informant,” though it doesn’t elaborate and police declined to answer questions about whether Saenz had some connection to the department.

-Riser has been put on administrative leave pending the outcome of an internal affairs investigation, but Garcia said his department would expedite the process of firing him.
+Riser is on administrative leave pending the outcome of an internal affairs investigation.
+Garcia said his department would expedite the process of firing him.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.